-If a program does not meet the criteria above, then training must consist of at least 48 full-time months, at the equivalent of 40 hours per week, of relevant experience in veterinary anatomic or clinical pathology with at least 12 of the 48 months spent in-person under the direct supervision of an ACVP Diplomate at the same institution and in a program specifically designed to train veterinary pathologists as one of its primary functions.
-This timeframe cannot include training to meet the requirements of dual certification.
+If a program does not meet the criteria above, then training must consist of at least 48 full-time months, at the equivalent of 40 hours per week, of relevant, in-person experience in veterinary anatomic or clinical pathology with at least 12 of the 48 months spent in-person under the supervision and direction of an ACVP Diplomate at the same institution and in a program specifically designed to train veterinary pathologists as one of its primary functions.
+Remote training can serve as a supplement to, but not as a substitute for, in-person instruction; therefore, interactions with both the Diplomate mentor and other mentor(s) must be in-person.
+Remote training includes synchronous review of any specimen slides or reading list material using a virtual meeting platform including Zoom or Teams as well as training done in a geographically separate location from the mentor.
+This training timeframe cannot include training to meet the requirements of dual certification.